Acacías

 Acacias is a town and municipality in the Meta Department, Colombia.
 This town is one of the most important municipalities in terms of population and economy, together with La Macarena, Granada and the capital city of Villavicencio.

 The name of the city is due to the acacia flowers that used to bloom in the region.
 It is considered one of the municipalities of Meta with more progress and development.

 It is bordered to the north by the department of Cundinamarca.
 To the south with the municipalities Castilla la Nueva and Guamal.
 To the east with the municipality of San Carlos de Guaroa and to the west with the municipality of Guamal.

-The National Administrative Department of Statistics (DANE), estimates for 2017, a total population of 72,048 inhabitants.
+The National Administrative Department of Statistics (DANE), estimates for 2017, a total population of 72,048.

 Geography

 In the urban area of this municipality there are 97 neighborhoods and housing developments, and in the rural area there are 48 rural districts, including Chichimene, Dinamarca and Manzanares.
 There are also former police stations.